meltoner/agrofelis/README.md

 ![Agrofelis steering system design and fabrication figures highlights](components/vehicle-lidar/_figures/highlights-vehicle-lidar.jpg)

-## Two degrees of freedom Rotating Implement Mount (RIM) Design and Fabrication
+## Two Degrees of Freedom Rotating Implement Mount (RIM) Design and Fabrication

-The [two degrees of freedom rotating implement mount](components/implement-2-degrees-rotating-mount) describes the construction of the Rotating Implement Mount (RIM) positioned on the top part of the Agrofelis robot.
-The RIM's primary role is to allow the use of implements such as the thermal fogger featured in the presentation video.
-The rotation is achieved through the use of a stepper motor turning a gear that runs on a turntable, and elevation/depression is achieved with the use of a linear actuator leveraging the mount, thus facilitating a 2 degrees of freedom (2DF) capability for any implement mounted on it.
-The rationale behind the module, its schematics, source code files and the manufacturing process is covered.
-The document concludes with a list of the components used and assorted with indicative suppliers, aiding in the replication of the module.
+The [two degrees of freedom rotating implement mount](components/implement-2-degrees-rotating-mount) document outlines the construction of the Rotating Implement Mount (RIM), a crucial component positioned atop the Agrofelis robot.
+The RIM's primary function is to enable the use of various implements, such as the thermal fogger featured in the presentation video.
+The rotation is achieved through the use of a stepper motor that powers the rotation by turning a gear on a turntable, while elevation/depression is achieved with the use of a linear actuator leveraging the mount, thus granting the RIM a two degrees of freedom (2DF) capability for any implement mounted on it.
+This report covers the rationale behind the module, its schematics, source code files and details of the manufacturing process.
+The document concludes with a list of the components used and assorted with indicative suppliers, facilitating the replication of the module.

 The complete documentation of the RIM module design, is provided below.